-- 110. Chapter 16 of the National Planning Policy Framework (NPPF, 2023 Update), 'Conserving and enhancing the historic environment', recognises that the nation's heritage assets comprise an irreplaceable resource.
+111. Chapter 16 of the National Planning Policy Framework (NPPF, 2023 Update), 'Conserving and enhancing the historic environment', recognises that the nation's heritage assets comprise an irreplaceable resource.
 Paragraph 189 of the Framework requires all heritage assets to: "...be conserved in a manner appropriate to their significance...".
 It goes on to set out a detailed and carefully nuanced approach to the conservation of heritage assets.
+The current Core Strategy 2011 policy CS12 sets out that development should avoid, mitigate, or compensate from any adverse impacts on heritage.

+28 MNF31972 - Norfolk Heritage Explorer

+29 MNF40107 - Norfolk Heritage Explorer

-The current Core Strategy 2011 policy CS12 sets out that development should avoid, mitigate, or compensate from any adverse impacts on heritage. - 111.
-The Government's Planning Practice Guidance recognises that there are buildings, monuments, sites, places, areas, or landscapes identified as having a degree of significance meriting consideration in planning decisions, but which are not formally designated heritage assets.
+- 112. The Government's Planning Practice Guidance recognises that there are buildings, monuments, sites, places, areas, or landscapes identified as having a degree of significance meriting consideration in planning decisions, but which are not formally designated heritage assets.
 In some areas local authorities keep a local list of non-designated heritage assets, incorporating those identified by neighbourhood planning bodies.
-Paragraph 203 of the National Planning Policy Framework (2023 Update) determines that the effect of an application on the significance of a nondesignated heritage asset should be considered in determining the application.
+Paragraph 203 of the National Planning Policy Framework (2023 Update) determines that the effect of an application on the significance of a non-designated heritage asset should be considered in determining the application. - 113.
+Non-designated heritage assets should be identified against a clear set of consistent criteria.

-&lt;sup>28 MNF31972 - Norfolk Heritage Explorer

-&lt;sup>29 MNF40107 - Norfolk Heritage Explorer

-- 112. Non-designated heritage assets should be identified against a clear set of consistent criteria.
 A comprehensive review by the steering group of designated heritage assets and the Historic Environment Record was undertaken prior to considering whether there were other assets of heritage value worth identifying in the neighbourhood plan.
 Local knowledge and the Historic Environment Record was used to find out more about their history.
-These were subsequently assessed in accordance with Historic England's guidance on Local Heritage Listing, using the commonly applied selection criteria. - 113.
+These were subsequently assessed in accordance with Historic England's guidance on Local Heritage Listing30, using the commonly applied selection criteria. - 114.
 The assets determined to have historic significance are identified as non-designated heritage assets in Figure 19 and on the Policies Map in Appendix A. Further details of how each of the assets meets the criteria for identification is set out in Watlington Neighbourhood Plan Non-Designated Heritage Assets Assessment Document.
 They will receive protection in accordance with Policy 12.
 Owners of these assets were contacted directly at the draft plan stage (in September 2022) and had a further opportunity to respond to the Regulation 14 consultation on the draft plan.
 Should an owner wish for their asset to be removed from the list subsequently they should contact the Parish Council.
-It should be noted that these are not the only non-designated heritage assets in Watlington, just those considered of local importance when developing this plan. - 114.
+It should be noted that these are not the only non-designated heritage assets in Watlington, just those considered of local importance when developing this plan. - 115.
 In relation to archaeology, Norfolk County Council, acting as advisors to the local planning authority, will advise on suitable mitigation measures (if required on all new developments within the parish) if they potentially affect buried archaeological remains.

-&lt;sup>30 https://historicengland.org.uk/images-books/publications/local-heritage-listing-advice-note-7/heag301-local-heritage-listing/
+30 https://historicengland.org.uk/images-books/publications/local-heritage-listing-advice-note-7/heag301-local-heritage-listing/